O-Cedar EasyWring Microfiber Spin Mop · โ˜… 4.7 Editor's Choice Spin Mop Check price on Amazon →

 SurfacesTile, hardwood, vinyl, laminate, stone

 Yes.
-The foot pedal wring alone justifies the price over a $19 generic twist mop.
+The foot pedal wring alone justifies the price over the price generic twist mop.
 The microfiber head outperforms cotton-string mops on dust and fine debris, and the head is machine washable for 30 to 40 cycles before replacement.
-Refill heads at $7 every 3 months mean the annual cost beyond purchase is about $28.
+Refill heads at this price every 3 months mean the annual cost beyond purchase is.

 The O-Cedar is the better daily-driver for most households because of the foot pedal wring and the integrated bucket.
 The Libman is cheaper and lighter, with a PVA sponge head that is more aggressive on dried-on messes.
 For households without storage space for a bucket, the Libman wins.
 For weekly whole-house mopping, the O-Cedar wins.